a short introduction

 A bit about the CRUCIFORM IMAGES: The “X” form which occurred in my work for just under 20 years had no connection with religion.
 The form itself, appeared to me, to be one of the most stable artifacts I could use which encompassed but did not encase space within it’s visual influence.
 This skeletal structure allowed me to impose upon it various visual guises which changed its appearance without loosing it’s intrinsic stability – why I felt the need for this subjective stability is still a mystery to me.
 At various times its use has almost been a cliche but this aspect appealed to me and made it an even more attractive.
 The form also appears when academics and analysts of pictorial work seek to demonstrate the latent, underlying structures within the work.

 NB. use your browsers back button to return to main site after playing movie samples also to move and page back.
-Let me know if you find any faults in the working of the site – thanks.
+Please let me know if you find any faults in the working of the site – thanks.

 A special thanks to Prisca Schmarsow < email@example.com > for hosting and supporting this site over these years.